sguox002/leetcode/leetcode-all.md

 backtracking is similar to dfs, but it generally include put in and take out. optimization in backtracking is very important.

+<<-698	Partition to K Equal Sum Subsets    		45.3%	Medium
+backtracking: since the length is small, we can use bitmask to indicate which one is used.
+complexity: will choose or not choose for one grouping.
+O(k2^n) can also do dp: dp[mask|(1<<i)]=dp[mask]+nums[i].
+->>
+<<-473	Matchsticks to Square    		37.9%	Medium
+given a list of stick length, check if we can make a square using all the sticks. need divide 4 equal parts with sum=tsum/4. this is exactly the problem: 698 partion into k equal subset
+- dfs or backtracking using mask. do not forget the loop.
+->>

 <<-488	Zuma Game    		39.2%	Hard
 a row of balls with color RYBGW, and you have several balls in hand. each time you can choose a ball at hand and put any place.
 If 3 or more consecutive you can remoe these balls.